 3.2" |

 Nikon’s newest flagship professional camera blows the competition out of the water.
-The Nikon Z9 has groundbreaking features and image quality!
+The Nikon Z9 has groundbreaking features and image quality.

-And what makes this Nikon camera the best professional camera?
+What makes this Nikon camera the best professional camera?
 Let’s start with the frame rate.
 Not long ago, many thought 24 fps (frames per second) was impressive.
 But the Z9 can shoot a whopping 120 fps in still photos.

 With autofocus, Nikon developed a deep-learning algorithm.
 It tracks various subjects, from people and animals to vehicles.
 It even combines 3D tracking and subject detection, automatically following fast-moving objects.